0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	sti			# Now we should have a working stack
 ```

-`dx` register stores stack pointer value whish should point to the top of the stack.
+`dx` register stores stack pointer value which should point to the top of the stack.
 The value of the stack pointer is `0x9000`.
 GRUB 2 bootloader sets it during loading of the Linux kernel image and the address is defined by the:

 <!-- https://raw.githubusercontent.com/rhboot/grub2/refs/heads/master/include/grub/i386/linux.h#L34-L34 -->
 ```C